 THE HERMAN BUILDING

 The Spanish Colonial Revival Herman Building, designed by Carl Jules Weyl, was built in 1928.
 In the 1940s and ‘50s, it was home to a restaurant, the Ham & Egger.
 When developers sought attempted to demolish it and built the W Hotel & Residences, the owner refused to sell.
-The city attempted to acquire it through eminent domain and ultimately the W incorporated it into its design — albeit not exactly in a manner that anyone would consider to be seamless.
+The city attempted to acquire it through eminent domain and ultimately the W incorporated it into its design — albeit not exactly in a manner that anyone would consider either elegant or seamless.

 RICARDO MONTALBAN THEATRE (WILKES BROTHERS VINE STREET THEATRE)